Guide to Assisi, Italy

 By car, Assisi is about two hours north of Rome and the same travel time south of Florence.
 The A1, Italy’s main north-south highway, runs to the west of Assisi, and a trip from Rome or Florence requires leaving the autostrada and continuing on well-maintained secondary roads.

-DiscoverCars is an online aggregator that I always recommend checking in order to look for rentals and compare prices.
-They include offerings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
+If you’re planning on renting a car, I always recommend using DiscoverCars.
+It’s a car rental website that include sofferings from all the major international rental companies as well as lots of smaller local agencies, which often have much better pricing.
 You can often find terrific deals.

 Parking